jayfoss/ASLAN/README.md

 The `escape` ends when the parser encounters another `escape` delimiter with the current prefix and identical `<CONTENT>`.

-`<CONTENT>` is RECOMMENDED to be sufficiently long and/or unique that it doesn't appear in the content the system developer wishes to escape.
+`<CONTENT>` is RECOMMENDED to be sufficiently long and/or unique that it doesn't appear in the content the application developer wishes to escape.

 #### 10.1 Example `escape` usage
 1. The ASLAN string